timvink/mkdocs-print-site-plugin/docs/options.md

 `print_page_basename`
 :   Default is `'print_page'`.
 Can be used to cutomized the path to the print page in the URL.

+`print_by_section`
+:   Default is `false`.
+Used to generate a print page per level one section.
+The section print page will be generated at the root level of the site, with the `print_page_basename` followed by an `_` and the section title cleansed from all special characters and punctuation.

+    For example, a section named "Bob's list" will be availlable as `print_page_bobslist/`

 `add_table_of_contents`
 :   Default is `true`.
 Adds a table of contents section at the beginning of the print page (in print version, the HTML version has a different sidebar ToC).